Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Global smooth solutions of stochastic HNSEs via scaling limit

 \end{enumerate} \end{theorem}

 The proof of the above result is given at the end of this subsection.
 Before going into the details, let us comment on the conditions in \eqref{eq:sub_criticality_p_r}.
-As we have seen in Theorem \ref{t:global_high_viscosity}, the first condition in \eqref{eq:sub_criticality_p_r} is equivalent to the subcriticality of $B^{\g(1-2/p)}_{2,p}$ for the HNSEs \eqref{eq:hyper_NS} and it is necessary for having a non-trivial choice of $r$.
-Moreover, as for the second condition in \eqref{eq:sub_criticality_p_r}, the restriction $r>\frac{5}{2}-2\g$ ensures that the space $H^r$ is larger than the critical space $B^{5/2-2\g}_{2,p}$ for \eqref{eq:hyper_NS}, while $r<\g(1-\frac{2}{p})$ yields that $H^r$ is smaller than the space of initial data for the $p$-solutions, i.e., $B^{\g(1-2/p)}_{2,p}$.
+As commented on below the statement of Theorem \ref{t:local_HNSEs_hyper_small_viscosity}, the first condition in \eqref{eq:sub_criticality_p_r} is equivalent to the subcriticality of $B^{\g(1-2/p)}_{2,p}$ for the HNSEs \eqref{eq:hyper_NS} and it is necessary for having a non-trivial choice of $r$.
+Moreover, as for the second condition in \eqref{eq:sub_criticality_p_r}, the restriction $r>\frac{5}{2}-2\g$ ensures that the space $H^r$ is smaller than the critical space $B^{5/2-2\g}_{2,p}$ for \eqref{eq:hyper_NS}, while $r<\g(1-\frac{2}{p})$ yields that $H^r$ is larger than the space of initial data for the $p$-solutions, i.e., $B^{\g(1-2/p)}_{2,p}$.
 The latter fact was used in the proof of Theorem \ref{t:main_theorem_L2} in \eqref{eq:assumption_exponent_main_proof}.
 In summary, the conditions in \eqref{eq:sub_criticality_p_r} give us the following embeddings:

 The subcritical condition $r>\frac{5}{2}-2\g$ is exploited via the following result.